Welcome back to a New Lesson on SEO.

 - The Total Average Ranking for your site.

-- You can request up to 500 On-Demand ranking updates every day.
+- On-Demand ranking updates every day.

 - The total SERP Changes for your site.
 This will show you how many of your pages have gone up or down in Search Rankings in the last day.